-When I arrive at EMC's headquarters in Hopkinton, Mass., for my day-long tour of its facilities, I am greeted by a 36-inch plasma TV screen in the building's lobby displaying programming on the company's current obsession: information lifecycle management,
+When I arrive at EMC's headquarters in Hopkinton, Mass., for my day-long tour of its facilities, I am greeted by a 36-inch plasma TV screen in the building's lobby displaying programming on the company's current obsession: information lifecycle management, or ILM.

 ILM is all I will hear in EMC's message-fest today.
 To say the company is beating the drum on this is a vast understatement.